-37. Given the increased frequency and intensity of climate extremes, large-scale global investments in improving the effectiveness and efficiency of emergency preparedness and response systems will be needed in the coming decades.
+36. Given the increased frequency and intensity of climate extremes, large-scale global investments in improving the effectiveness and efficiency of emergency preparedness and response systems will be needed in the coming decades.
 WFP will continue to serve as a global leader in addressing the food security and nutrition needs of populations affected by climate disasters, working with regional, national and local governments, civil society partners, communities and humanitarian partners to understand how climate change might alter the needs of local communities and to apply this understanding to enhancing emergency preparedness and response capacities.
 WFP will also continue to focus on building national capacities to prepare for and respond to climate and other disasters, including through enhanced climate risk assessments for emergency systems that can respond in ways that can reduce vulnerability in food procurement, transport, storage and distribution.

-B. Food Security Analysis, Early Warning and Climate Services
+B. Food Security Analysis, Early Warning and Climate Services is developing climate analysis tools that address these gaps, and views this work as an essential investment for improved policy and programme design and monitoring and evaluation of progress in climate change adaptation programmes.
+WFP will continue to make significant contributions through partnerships with organizations including FAO, IFAD, the Consultative Group on International Agricultural Research, the United Kingdom Met Office, the Red Cross Climate Centre, the European Commission Directorate-General for Research and Innovation, the International Research Institute for Climate and Society and the European Centre for Medium-Range Weather Forecasts, and initiatives such as the Climate Adaptation Management and Innovation Initiative (C-ADAPT) (Box 2).
+Such analytical tools will facilitate a cross-sectoral understanding of disaster risks and of opportunities for enhancing livelihoods, climate resilience and nutrition, in line with government provisions, and help engage partners and communities in sustained efforts to build resilience for food security and nutrition.

-- 38. Food security analysis.
+37. Food security analysis.
 While understanding of the impacts of climate change and climate risk on food security and nutrition is increasing, it remains limited, with impacts on the support available to governments and communities in developing evidence-based national policies and plans such as NAPs, NDCs and CSPs.
-Building on its experience of food security analysis, WFP is developing climate analysis tools that address these gaps, and views this work as an essential investment for improved policy and programme design and monitoring and evaluation of progress in climate change adaptation programmes.
-WFP will continue to make significant contributions through partnerships with organizations including FAO, IFAD, the Consultative Group on International Agricultural Research, the United Kingdom Met Office, the Red Cross Climate Centre, the European Commission Directorate-General for Research and Innovation, the International Research Institute for Climate and Society and the European Centre for Medium-Range Weather Forecasts, and initiatives such as the Climate Adaptation Management and Innovation Initiative (C-ADAPT) (Box 2).
-Such analytical tools will facilitate a cross-sectoral understanding of disaster risks and of opportunities for enhancing livelihoods, climate resilience and nutrition, in line with government provisions, and help engage partners and communities in sustained efforts to build resilience for food security and nutrition. - 39.
-Early warning and early action.
+Building on its experience of food security analysis, WFP

+- 38. Early warning and early action.
 A core strength of WFP's emergency preparedness and food security analysis is its capacity to analyse, translate and use climate information to support early warning and early action in food crises.
-WFP will continue to work with communities, national and sub-national government institutions and other partners to develop and operate food security early warning and monitoring systems that integrate better short- and long-term climate information, allowing partners to build greater climate resilience through early action to reduce risks and respond to emerging shocks. - 40.
+WFP will continue to work with communities, national and sub-national government institutions and other partners to develop and operate food security early warning and monitoring systems that integrate better short- and long-term climate information, allowing partners to build greater climate resilience through early action to reduce risks and respond to emerging shocks. - 39.
 Climate services.
 Climate services provide climate information to support decision-making by the people who manage the impacts of climate and climate change, enabling them to make better-informed decisions and improve their risk management capacities.
 WFP has been a leading innovator in this area including in work with the Livelihoods, Early Warning and Protection project in Ethiopia and an active member of the Global Framework for Climate Services, in which it collaborates with the World Meteorological Organization and other partners on providing innovative climate services to its beneficiaries and partners.
-It will also continue to develop and use climate services to advanced preparedness, programming and procurement actions and developing forecast-based financing tools.
-Other examples include activities in Malawi and the United Republic of Tanzania that are facilitating access to tailored climate information for food-insecure communities, to inform their planning ahead of the season and help them manage inter-annual climate variability.
-WFP's national-level climate analysis has not only enabled WFP and governments to improve their understanding of the impacts of climate change on food security and nutrition, but has also informed planning and operations.
+It will also continue to develop and use climate services to improve internal management and effectiveness, for example by linking El Niño forecasts to advanced preparedness, programming and procurement actions and developing forecast-based financing tools.